jvincze84/jvincze84.github.io/docs/Get_Started_With_Portainer.md

 * If you need to connect two or more container to each other you must manually assign them to the same network, and even the network has to be created manually.
 * Containers won't be backed up when you create Portainer backup.

 The solution is [docker-compose](https://docs.docker.com/compose/compose-file/compose-file-v3/), or the the Portainer way = Stack.
-Create a Stack means writing a docker compose file (yaml).
+Create a Stack means writing a docker compose (yaml) file .

 All we have done before can be defined in a single file: